emcuttsy/monoglot-anxiety/content/english/blog/is-it-worth-hiring-a-language-tutor-as-a-beginner.md

 First, **informal conversation lessons are generally cheaper than lessons for beginners**.
 It takes more work and time to design lessons suitable for true beginners in a new language.
 Starting at an intermediate level means that you can opt for less expensive, informal conversation-based classes.

-Likewise, **finding a tutor as a beginner is likely to be more expensive**.
-Community tutors — tutors who are not certified second-language teachers — on sites like iTalki often only offer informal conversation courses for intermediate and advanced students (some do teach beginners, though).
+Likewise, **finding a tutor as a beginner can be more expensive**.
+Community tutors — tutors who are not certified second-language teachers — on language tutoring marketplaces like [iTalki](https://www.italki.com/) often only offer informal conversation courses for intermediate and advanced students (some do teach beginners, though).
 Tutors who are confident guiding beginners from 0 to A1 are often certified teachers and therefore more expensive.

 **Many of the things you need to learn as a beginner are easy to teach yourself for free**, anyways.
 You can save yourself a nice chunk of cash by teaching yourself the basics.